 Who can join LRA and how?

 All academically and physically eligible students at Lyman High School are welcome to come out for the high school team.
 Any middle school students that are academically and physically eligible may join the middle school team.
-(TOOK SENTENCE OUT) Dates for all meetings and forms for joining will be posted and made available here on the website.
+Dates for all meetings and forms for joining will be posted and made available here on the website.

 Those who wish to join must complete and submit the following: